 ASSISTANT TO HOCKEY OPERATIONS

 Mario is in his second season with the Tomahawks.
 As the Assistant to Hockey Operations, Mario assists the team with all aspects of hockey operations, such as video analysis, analytics, and scouting.
-Prior to working for the Tomahawks, Mario worked as an occasional volunteer with the North Bay Battalion and Kitchener Rangers of the OHL, was the head scout of the now defunct Lincoln Mavericks of the GMHL, and served as the assistant general manager of the House O’ Hockey Mallers, formerly of the NCPHL.
+Prior to working for the Tomahawks, Mario worked as an occasional volunteer with the North Bay Battalion and Kitchener Rangers of the OHL and was the head scout of the now defunct Lincoln Mavericks of the GMHL.
 In addition to working for the Tomahawks, Mario is also an associate recruiter for Slippery Rock University’s hockey team.
-Mario is a native of Cheswick, PA and is a junior in high school.
+Mario is a native of Cheswick, PA.

 Dave Dunkleberger is the team’s equipment manager.
 A Johnstown native, “Dunk” has worked his way up from being an equipment assistant with the former Johnstown Chiefs to becoming one of the most respected people in the North American Hockey League for the dedicated service he provides to the Tomahawks as well as other members of the league serving as the Head Equipment manager of the NAHL’s Top Prospects event for the past several years.
 In addition, Dave routinely assists the Pittsburgh Penguins during his available time.
 A vital member to the hockey club, Dunk’s contributions go far and above what is asked of him providing a first class operation for players and staff.